Government Engineering College, Barton Hill: Aagneya

 Aagneya is an annual three-day festival held by the students of the college.
 It began in 2008, when the batch began a festival that would allow people of talents from all over the country to meet and partake in competition.
 Aagneya consists of cultural activities involving dance, music, art, literary and quizzing activities, as well as performances from professional artists.
 Aagneya means "Child of the Fire God" in Sanskrit.
-It celebrated its tenth edition on 2017.
+It celebrated its tenth edition in 2017.

 As a part of Aagneya, a two-day camp called 'vaibhav' is held, aiming the specially abled people.